virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 The reverse translations (~ &rarr; ¬ and ` &rarr; ¢) may be performed for printouts or other display purposes, if desired.

 Internally within PALMAT, the ^ character is used for quoting all text strings, resulting in there being three flavors of text strings (^...^, ^'...'^, and ^"..."^) used for different purposes.
-Moreover, the backslach character (\) does not appear in the PALMAT character set, but is used in most modern software for test escape sequences, hence it would be awkward to allow it as a PALMAT character.
+Moreover, the backslash character (\) does not appear in the PALMAT character set, but is used in most modern software for test escape sequences, hence it would be awkward to allow it as a PALMAT character.

 The net result of all this is that the PALMAT character set is entirely 7-bit ASCII (with no *printable* characters left over aside from the backslash).
 However, this is transparent to the user, and any legal HAL/S extended characters (in UTF-8 where necessary) can continue to appear in HAL/S source code.
 However, the alternatives ~ and ` may be used in source code as well.